European settlers in New Zealand: Otago

 In 1842 the New Zealand Company decided that they would establish a settlement for Scottish Presbyterian immigrants.
 Fred Tuckett was employed to find the settlement and do the surveying.
 He settled on Otago in the South Island.
 Because of the isolation in Otago and the lack of previous development in the area, it was difficult to attract prospective farm owners.
 However the resident agent for the New Zealand Company who lived in the area was determined to get the scheme underway.
-A promotional campaign started up in Scotland and a public meeting in the Glasgow Trades Hall inspired people enough to warrant the use of two ships to transport the new settlers to New Zealand.
+A promotional campaign started up in Scotland and a public meeting at Glasgow Trades Hall inspired people enough to warrant the use of two ships to transport the new settlers to New Zealand.
 It did take time to establish the settlement in Otago mainly because the majority of the Scottish settlers were only working class and relatively poor.
 This meant that occupation wise they did everything for themselves, unable to afford to employ labour.
 Once the settlement had got under way most settlers had succeeded in establishing themselves on farms and were making money from agricultural work.

 Canterbury Association

-The Canterbury Association was formed after a meeting between Edward Gibbon Wakefield and John Robert Godley.
+The Canterbury Association was formed in 1848, inspired by Edward Gibbon Wakefield and John Robert Godley.
+The Association's first four ships arrived in December 1850.
+By 1853, a total of 3,549 settlers had arrived in the Canterbury Region.